nnstreamer/nnstreamer/Documentation/getting-started-android.md

       - `--enable_snpe=yes` to build with SNPE (Qualcomm Snapdragon Neural Processing Engine).
       - `--enable_nnfw=yes` to build with NNFW (Samsung on-device neural network inference framework).
       - `--enable_snap=yes` to build with SNAP (Samsung Neural Acceleration Platform).
+  4. Enabling tracing: Default no.
+      - `--enable_tracing=yes` to build with tracing and Gst-Shark.
-  4. Run test: Default no. `--run_test=yes` to run the instrumentation test.
+  5. Run test: Default no. `--run_test=yes` to run the instrumentation test.
-  5. Other options
+  6. Other options
       - `--nnstreamer_dir=<path>` path to NNStreamer root directory.
 Default `NNSTREAMER_ROOT` is used if this is not set.
       - `--ml_api_dir=<path>` path to ML API root directory. `ML_API_ROOT` is used if this is not set.
       - `--result_dir=<path>` path to build result.
 Default path is `ML_API_ROOT/android_lib`.